 We are often asked how patients with serious diseases can get medicines not yet approved by government health authorities.
 These medicines are still being studied and are also called investigational medicines.
-There are a plethora of terms used; however pre-approval access (PAA) is the overarching term for any access prior to approval, including single patient requests ('compassionate' use) and planned early access programs.
+There are a number of terms used; however, pre-approval access (PAA) is the overarching term for any access prior to approval, including single patient requests ('compassionate' use) and planned early access programs.
 In the United States, the government health authority is the U.S. Food and Drug Administration (FDA).

 While government health authorities have made great advances in shortening the time it takes to make new investigational medicines available, some seriously ill patients are still in urgent need of new treatment options.
 We understand that urgency, especially for patients with medical needs that are not met by treatments available now.